-Beth Power, a Partner in Azimuth, has been an environmental consultant for over 27 years – her practice falls into three main areas: ecological risk assessment, contaminated sediments and science policy/risk communication.
-Beth tends to work at the interface between owners, developers, the regulatory community, engineers, lawyers and other professions.
-She is trained in design and facilitation of group processes (e.g., meetings, workshops).
-Beth has developed and applied ecological risk assessment frameworks in a variety of settings, such as watersheds, mines, oil and gas, ports and harbours, brownfields, and for risk ranking.
+Beth Power has been an environmental consultant since 1987 – her practice addresses questions related to contaminant risks – spanning risk assessment, management and communication.
+She has developed and applied environmental risk assessment frameworks in a variety of settings, such as watersheds, mines, oil and gas, ports and harbours, brownfields, and for risk ranking.